digitranslab/jumpstart/docs/versioned_docs/version-2.3.0/how-to/import-external-lib-py.md

 title: Import external libraries using RunPy
 ---

-ToolJet allows you to utilize python packages in your app by importing them using the [RunPy query](/docs/data-sources/run-py).
+JumpStart allows you to utilize python packages in your app by importing them using the [RunPy query](/docs/data-sources/run-py).
 In this how-to guide, we will import a few packages and use it in the application.

 :::caution Unsupported modules